Have we wondered why smartphones dominate as technology and are very prolific in our lives or how the touch screen works?

 This stands for, Organic Light Emitting Diode.
 It is an advanced display technology made from thin films of light-emitting organic materials.

 This technology helps to enhance the viewing experience of any touchscreen device.
-It shows real colors and brightness of an object which is being displayed on a TV, smartphone, and also stores.
+It shows the real colors and brightness of an object which is being displayed on a TV, smartphone, and also stores.

 However, OLED technology can be used in the making of foldable devices like phones and TVs.